HoseinLavaei/coin_market/README.md

 # Coin Market

-A Python package for getting cryptocurrency market information from Iranian exchanges.
+A Python application for getting cryptocurrency market information from Iranian exchanges and send them with message in Telegram using a bot.

 The goal of this project is to provide a simple and unified way to access coin prices and market data from different Iranian cryptocurrency providers.